The risks and rewards of being an independent board director

 In Summary

 Being an independent board director comes with both risks and rewards.
-On the rewards side, having a board appointment can enhance your professional and social standing, providing opportunities to engage with individuals you may not have access to otherwise.
+On the rewards side, having a board appointment can significantly enhance your professional and social standing, providing opportunities to engage with individuals you may not otherwise have access to.
 It can also maintain your connections and relevance while utilizing your valuable experience in paid and unpaid roles.
+Then there are the added benefits to your social, mental, and physical well-being that can come from giving back, especially when serving a not-for-profit organization.

 Related Articles